Animal Services FAQs

-If the animal is not wearing tags, you may want to take care of the animal for a few days while you run a “found” ad in the paper.
+If the animal is not wearing tags, you may want to take care of the animal for a few days while you post on social media.

 If you can’t find the owner, or if you are not able or willing to try, call the appropriate law enforcement office to pick the animal up OR bring it into the Shelter.

-If you have kept the animal for more than a week, ran a “found” ad in the paper, and the animal is unclaimed, you may keep the dog or cat if you’d like to give it a home.
+If you have kept the animal for more than a week, posted on social media, and the animal is unclaimed, you may keep the dog or cat if you’d like to give it a home.

 When your dog or cat receives its rabies shot and gets its tag at a licensed veterinarian’s office, it becomes officially licensed in St. Martin Parish.
 Parish law requires both dogs and cats to be vaccinated for rabies at the age of three months, then once a year afterwards, and to wear a rabies tag on the collar.
 Even if you think your full-time indoor pet will never get out, accidents can happen.
 The serial number on your pet’s rabies tag will trace it back to you.
 Be sure to save your vet’s receipt–if your pet loses its rabies tag, you will be able to prove it is up-to-date on its shots.